kubernetes/minikube/site/content/en/docs/contrib/tests.en.md

 #### validateDeployAppToMultiNode
 deploys an app to a multinode cluster and makes sure all nodes can serve traffic

+## TestCNIFalse
+checks that minikube returns and error if container runtime is "containerd" or "crio" and --cni=false

+## TestCNIFalseForce
+checks that minikube returns not error if container runtime is "containerd" or "crio" and --cni=false, but --force=true

 ## TestNetworkPlugins
 tests all supported CNI options
 Options tested: kubenet, bridge, flannel, kindnet, calico, cilium